-4.3 Evaluation of Structural Model (Inner Model)
+4.4 Evaluation Of Structural Model (Inner Model)

-To determine the direct and indirect influence between variables, a structural model test or an inner model evaluation was conducted.
-It starts by looking at the R-square value, then the fit model, path coefficient, and specific indirect effects.
+To see the direct and indirect influence between variables, a structural model test or inner model evaluation is carried out.
+It starts by looking at the R-square value, then the fit model, the path coefficient, and then the specific indirects effects.

-4.4 R-square value
+4.5 R-square value

-The R Square or Determinant coefficient value (magnitude of the influence) and Q2 Predictive Relevance or how good the observation value is can be seen in Table 6.
+The R Square or Determinant Coefficient value (magnitude of the influence) and Q2 Predictive Relevance or how good the observation value is can be seen in Table 6 below: